 Please be aware that we consider this Program Guide a living and evolving document.
 Industrystandards for counselor education are set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and are regularly updated to reflect new research and practices in the field.
-The South University CMHC Program at West Palm Beach strives to implement best practices and prepare students for current trends in the field.
-This Program Guide is also reviewed and revised periodically.
+Since the program is CACREP-accredited and we strive to implement best practices and prepare students for current trends in the field, the Program Guide is also reviewed and revised periodically.
 We welcome feedback in order to ensure this document continues to provide current and helpful information for students in the Clinical Mental Health Counseling program.

-We are glad to welcome you as a member of the South University community and look forward to your development as a graduate student in Clinical Mental Health Counseling and eventual member of the counseling profession2.
+We are glad to welcome you as a member of the South University community and look forward to your development as a graduate student in Clinical Mental Health Counseling and eventual member of the counseling profession.

-1 Licensure is required to act as a professional counselor.
+&lt;sup>1 Licensure is required to act as a professional counselor.
 Students are encouraged to review the national and state licensure requirements, as well as the eligibility criteria to sit for licensure exams.
 South University cannot guarantee each graduate will pass the required licensure examinations.

-2 South University does not promise or guarantee employment or that students will pass licensure exams.
+South University does not promise or guarantee employment or that students will pass licensure exams.